Gartner Names Qualitest a Visionary for Application Testing Services

 CEO Norm Merritt said, "Qualitest has developed a great deal from where we stood at this point one year ago.
 Having applied our pioneering mindset to the integration of AI within the entire process of quality engineering, we stand at a transformative moment for the industry.
 As technology continues to evolve at breakneck speed, and as it becomes easier to innovate, we have been concentrating on efficiency, exclusively focused on quality engineering – creating practical innovations that continue to make us excel when compared to traditional software integrators."

-Yaron Kotler, COO at Qualitest, said, "I am pleased to see that our pioneering mindset has not wavered as we have grown and am proud that Qualitest has been recognized by Gartner as a Visionary in application testing for the sixth year running.
+Yaron Kottler, COO at Qualitest, said, "I am pleased to see that our pioneering mindset has not wavered as we have grown and am proud that Qualitest has been recognized by Gartner as a Visionary in application testing for the sixth year running.
 We made significant investments in 2019, expanding our headcount to around 4,000, growing our presence across Israel, the US, India and Europe to ensure we can best service our clients with off and nearshore capabilities, as well as moving our global headquarters to London.
 These expansions put us in a strong position to quickly scale throughout EMEA through organic growth, in addition to a well-planned acquisition strategy, which will keep us on the cutting-edge of technological innovation throughout 2020."

 About Qualitest